seismatica/seismatica.github.io/README.md

 * **Propose** relevant metrics to benchmark the data science models being implemented, as well as applying improvements to these models against the chosen metrics.

-* **Communicate** the results and impact of a data science project to stakeholders at all levels—from team leaders, to directors, to other technical staff.
+* **Communicate** the results and benefits of a data science project to stakeholders at all levels—from team leaders, to directors, to other technical staff.

 Aside from work, I am passionate about sharing interesting aspects of data science, such as: